-BP Portrait Award 2017 • Exclusive Artist Interviews Part 1
+Enter the BP Portrait Award 2018 & Read our Exclusive Artist Interviews

 Lucy Stopford undertook foundation studies before gaining a BA in fine art and English at Leeds University, College of Ripon and York St John.
 Her work has been seen in group exhibitions including the NEAC Open Show at the Mall Galleries.